MethHelp is now The Level, a straight up guide for people who use drugs.

 - Drink water to stay hydrated.

-If you have more severe symptoms, like worsening mental health, hallucinations, bladder problems, diarrhea or vomiting, call a doctor or Healthline (0800 611 116).
+If you have more severe symptoms, like worsening mental health, hallucinations, bladder problems, diarrhea, vomiting or feeling very hot or sweaty, call a doctor or Healthline (0800 611 116).
 You won't get in trouble if you tell them you've used drugs.

-Psychosis, trouble breathing, seizures and losing consciousness are a medical emergency.
+Psychosis, fast heart rate, delirium, having difficulty breathing, seizures, numbness on one side of your body, fevers and losing consciousness are a medical emergency.
 Call 111.

 Comedowns